nad2040/cs631apue-notes/week09.md

 - It seems that stream read only handles (reads from) one connection at a time.
 When the connection stops, the next one in the backlog gets handled.

+---

+Only for local domain we create file in filesystem.

+on socketpair, you cannot just write to the file.

+Create signal handlers to catch signals and clear the socket pair.

+"Address already in use" Is likely to cause confusion.

+postfix daemon might use local domain sockets.

+bind allows you to name an unnamed socket.

+sockaddr_in - Internet domain
+sockaddr_un - UNIX domain

+bind with INADDR_ANY allows any connections name.sin_addr.s_addr

+port = 0 -> ephemeral port >= 1024
+port < 1024, reserved well-known ports

+check /etc/services for known ports

+you can only use a port number if it's free.

+netstat shows state for tcp and nothing for udp. udp is stateless.

+`/etc/nsswitch.conf`
+name-service switch configuration file

+first look at files, etc, the finally look go to DNS server.

+Things get funky if your system doesn't define localhost as 127.0.0.1 or ::1.

+`host` and `dig` are DNS lookups.

+`ping` calls gethostbyname. this then looks at nsswitch.conf.

+don't mess will your /etc/hosts!!!

+traceroute iteratively uses shorter and shorter time-to-live to get the full path from you to an ip.

+STREAM socket require a separate socket to listen for incoming connections.

+I/O multiplexing (keep track of multiple fds at the same time)

+Source Addr/Port, Dest Addr/Port uniquely determines a connection.

+Is SOCK_STREAM = TCP and SOCK_DGRAM = UDP?

+SOCK_STREAM and SOCK_DGRAM are pretty much equivalent to TCP and UDP.
+There are exceptions but those are rare.

+QUIC is built on UDP and datagrams.

+SCSP is a stream protocol.

+When do we use raw sockets?
+- ICMP, ARP, etc. you need superuser.
+- tools that use raw sockets use set-uid.

+tcpdump opens an interface in promiscuous mode.
+This is different from a socket.

+Broadcast address is the highest IP in the subnet.
+INADDR_ANY means bind to any address.

+Broadcast will send to any machine on the network. if they respond, then you get the response.

+How to do a UDP port scan?
+- you don't get a response. sometimes you won't get an ICMP host-unreachable.

+With TCP, you either get SYN-ACK, RESET or nothing.

+How does IPv6 work?
+- not too different from IPv4.

+don't need conversion from host to network order for IPv6, because it will always be in the correct order.

+FD_SETSIZE is the limit of the fd sets.

+---

+sws

+CGIs (Common Gateway Interface) - interactive websites done by fork.

+Directory Indexing - display contents when index.html doesn't exist.

+`/usr/libexec/httpd -b -I 8080 -X -u -p sws -c cgi-bin docroot`